 Now, let’s dive deeper and look at how different a cruiser and a longboard really are.

 Longboard vs cruiser riding uses

 What’s the point in having a cruiser category on the longboarding market in the first place?
 That’s simply because cruisers fulfill the need for something in between a street skateboard and a full-size longboard.

 Lots of skaters like to skate for daily city commutes and casual city cruising.
 For crowded and congested city streets and sidewalks, street skateboards have always been more nimble, and less cumbersome and lighter to carry around than those heavy bulky 38″ or longer longboards.

-Mini cruisers fill this void : they’re agile and portable like a skateboard, but with some of the riding comfort you get on a full-size longboard.
+Enter the mini-cruiser to fill this void: they’re agile and portable like a skateboard, but with some of the riding comfort you get on a full-size longboard.
 This is mainly due to the wheels which are larger than a street board, and typically a more comfortable shape.

 Full-size longboards, on the other hand, are heavier and bulkier.
-But : they are stable and smooth riding over longer distances, e.g. country roads.
+But: they are stable and smooth-riding over longer distances, like on0 country roads.
 They generally allow for more efficient and effortless pushing.
 Because of their size and weight, they can pick up speed quick and go fast.